Spring has well and truly arrived.

-If you’ve bought a top notch buggy (like the type the smart people at phil and teds manufacture), then it should be constructed of durable fabric but you still need to look after it.
+If you’ve bought a top notch buggy (like the type the smart people at phil and teds manufacture), then it should be constructed of durable fabric.
+You will still need to look after it though!
 You can clean the surface mud and grime with warm water and a cloth, using mild soap such as sunlight soap.
 Never use any bleach or harsh chemicals that may perish the fabric or be poisonous to your little one – yes they all lick various parts of buggies.
-We like to use a very weak solution of water and tea tree oil after cleaning (5 drops to 500mls) – it freshens the buggy and tea tree oil has natural antibacterial properties.
+We like to use a very weak solution of water and tea tree oil after cleaning (5 drops to 500mls).
+It freshens the buggy and tea tree oil has natural antibacterial properties.

 A clean buggy also includes cleaning all accessories.
 Remember to include your sleeping bags or buggy blankets as part of your spring clean.
 If you’re lucky enough to own the plush sleeping bag type ones such as those sold by p&t, follow the care instructions on the label.
-I made a buggy sleeping bag out of an old wet weather jacket so I just toss that in the washing machine to give it a clean.
+I made a buggy sleeping bag out of an old wet weather jacket.
+It is easy to just toss it in the washing machine to give it a clean.
 When you have the liner or sleeping bag out, it’s a great opportunity to check the condition of the harness and make sure it is still the correct fit/length for your rapidly growing little one.

-Now I know that we aren’t’ all mechanics but you are actually capable of giving your buggy a quick check over and tune up.
+Now I know that we aren’t’ all mechanics but you are actually capable of giving your buggy a quick once over.
 Look for any loose nuts or bolts and tighten where possible.
-Buy a general purpose silicone lubricant, such as CRC, and apply to the wheel bearing area and other moving mechanisms – it’s easier to access by removing the wheels first.
-Check that the break on your buggy is firm and works efficiently – if not, book it in for a service as safety is paramount.
-A service of your buggy will also give you’re the opportunity to replace any worn parts such as locks, snap fasteners, tyres, plastic parts and moving parts as well as the condition of the safety harness.
-Check with your local buggy retailer on where you can get this done.
+Buy a general purpose silicone lubricant, such as CRC, and apply to the wheel bearing area and other moving mechanisms.
+It’s easier to access by removing the wheels first.
+Check that the break on your buggy is firm and works efficiently.
+If not, book it in for a service as safety is paramount.
+A service of your buggy will also give you’re the opportunity to replace any worn parts.
+These could be: locks, snap fasteners, tyres, plastic parts and moving parts.
+Also, remember to look at the condition of the safety harness.
+Always check with your local buggy retailer, they’ll tell you where you can get this done.